The Church of St Alban the Martyr

 The church was finally designed by the High Church architect John Loughborough Pearson (1817 — 1897).
 He had already designed St Peter's, Vauxhall and St Augustine's, Kilburn and had just completed his drawings for Truro Cathedral, and this probably explains why St Alban's has the feel of a small cathedral.
-The foundation of St Alban's was laid in 1880 but the church was not consecrated until 4th December 1899.
+The foundation of St Alban's was laid in 1880 and the church was opened on 3rd May 1881 but it was not consecrated until 4th December 1899.
 The church was built for £20,000, a small amount even in the 1800s, but the church was still saddled with a debt of £14,000 for almost ten years.

 Pearson designed a tower for the southwest side of the church but only 25 feet of the height was completed.
 In 1938, a member of the congregation insisted on finishing the tower at his own expense and commissioned a new design through E. F. Reynolds, a local architect.
 The tower was completed in the original Pearson materials of brick with stone dressing.